JFrog

 Create a webhook in JFrog

-- Log in to JFrog as a user with admin priviledges
+- Log in to JFrog as a user with admin privileges

 - Click the gear icon at the top right corner at the left side of the user icon;